 Getting exercise in the morning has a variety of perks: You’ll be energized throughout the day, unexpected time commitments won’t jeopardize your fitness plans and you’re more likely to make healthier choices.

 2. Break up workouts throughout the day

 Can’t carve out a full 30 minutes or an hour of exercise time in one go?
-Opt for shorter bouts of exercise throughout the day instead.
-The latest science suggests that several short exercise bursts provide the same health and fitness benefits as a similar amount of exercise done in one longer workout — and, in some cases, reap even more rewards.
+Opt for shorter bouts of exercise throughout the day instead, which science suggests has a similar benefits to doing longer workouts.
+Try a quick cardio circuit in the morning, a brisk stroll during your lunch hour and an after-dinner strength session.

 3. Don’t let traveling derail your efforts

 Being away from your normal routine doesn’t mean your healthy efforts need fall to the wayside.
 Jog a few miles on the hotel gym’s treadmill, scope out a local barre studio and pop in for a class, take a walking tour of the city, rent a bike and explore, or do a quick workout in your hotel room (try bringing along bands so you can do these simple resistance band exercises).

 4. Add variety to your routine

 Keep your muscles guessing by cross training and trying different workouts or tweaking your usual routine.
 Studies show that you’re more likely to stick with your daily exercise routine if you switch up your workouts, such as by doing CrossFit, a few yoga classes, and going for a few walks/runs each week.
 If you hate an activity, you’re likely much less likely to stick with it; working out shouldn’t be a chore, it should be something you look forward to!

 5. Do it on a budget